-Ticket-buyers for this event will be sent a link via email to an online screener of Twilight’s Kiss (Suk Suk), which will be viewable between July 12–23.
+Ticket-buyers for this event will be sent a private link and access code via email to stream Twilight’s Kiss on Eventive.

 All registrants will also be sent a link via email to register for the online Q&A, which will be conducted with Zoom.
 We recommend that you download and install Zoom on your computer or mobile device in advance, and set yourself up with a free account.
 Attendees will have a chance to participate in the Q&A with a text chat function.
 Registration closes around one hour before the start of the event — be sure to register early!

 Learn more about how to use Zoom and attending our virtual events here.

 Ray Yeung is a script editor and programmer for the Hong Kong Lesbian & Gay Film Festival as well as a writer and director.
 Among his features are Cut Sleeve Boys (2006) and Front Cover (2015).
 He was inspired to make Twilight’s Kiss after reading Travis Kong’s book Oral History of Older Gay Men and adapted a fictional story from its elements as well as personal interviews Yeung conducted.
 Speaking about the project, Yeung says, “Just trying to find men who were willing to talk to me was a challenge, because a lot of them didn’t want to talk.
 Finding funding was also difficult because of the subject matter.
 Anything about the LGBTQ community is already a difficult subject, and when you do something that is about elderly people, people will basically say there’s no box office out there for it.”